[scroll down for video]

 Awarding CPD Credits

 Your Academy CPD officers will host a webinar about CPD and Registration on Thursday, 2nd July at 2pm.
+This webinar is now available to view as a video in the ACSLM’s members CPD section.
 There’s plenty of information out there regarding CPD: the last Converse edition, CPD of the month (July/August 2019), ACSLM Newsletter and ACSLM meeting last June in Dublin.
-As always, please don’t hesitate to contact us with your queries at firstname.lastname@example.org – Jemma Kehoe & Leo Mulvany.
+As always, please don’t hesitate to contact us with your queries at email@example.com – Jemma Kehoe & Leo Mulvany.